 - Do not skip the sifting of the dry ingredients.
 It helps in eliminating lumps when you combine both dry and wet ingredients.

 - You can use a metal whisk if you don’t have a hand mixer on hand.
-Just make sure you combine the ingredients evenly before pouring the batter into the pan.
+Make sure to combine the ingredients evenly before pouring the batter into the pan.

 Yes, but you have to wrap it properly.